 Evidence about the identity of Sir Thomas Malory and the socio-political context in which the Morte was written supports this paper's analysis of the Morte as a text that answers some of the philosophical preoccupations of its time.
-Being an English gentry author who was writing in the period from 1460-1470, Sir Thomas Malory of Newbold Revel in Warwickshire is believed to have been engaged in the political and philosophical debate of his time.6 The fact that he knew French and had access to expensive manuscript suggests that he was a cultured author.
-Some scholars argue that he was politically active as a member of the gentry group to whom the Vicar of Ansley granted everything he owned (Field 1993:2, 84).7 Others also suggest that he had his own standing in Warwickshire, due to being a member of the parliament who enjoyed strong ties with prominent political figures such as the Duke of Buckingham (Lynch 2012:299-300; see also Nall 2019).
+Being an English gentry author who was writing in the period from 1460-1470, Sir Thomas Malory of Newbold Revel in Warwickshire is believed to have been engaged in the political and philosophical debate of his time.
+The fact that he knew French and had access to expensive manuscript suggests that he was a cultured author.
+Some scholars argue that he was politically active as a member of the gentry group to whom the Vicar of Ansley granted everything he owned (Field 1993:2, 84).
+Others also suggest that he had his own standing in Warwickshire, due to being a member of the parliament who enjoyed strong ties with prominent political figures such as the Duke of Buckingham (Lynch 2012:299-300; see also Nall 2019).

 The nominalist possible philosophical impact on the Morte's immediate context can be supported by the fact that Ockham used to react to contemporary politics as early as the reign of King Edward II.
 He was one of the earliest thinkers to advocate the right of the people to depose their rulers, and the kings of late medieval England were well aware of his political discourse (Spencer 2015:45).
-The predecessor of King Henry IV, King Richard II was known for his "legal obsession" and his preoccupation with political philosophy.
-More specifically, he was a supporter of civilian kingship, a form of kingship discussed by Ockham and his followers, who argued that the king should rule by will alone (Saul 2003:48).
-King Richard II's belief in the value of royal prerogative is, thus, believed to have been informed by late-fourteenth century ideas about Angevin kingship developed by contemporary nominalists (see Saul who suggests that King Richard II's emphasis on the prerogative "recalls the Angevin world of vis and voluntas", 2003:37).
-Interestingly, and what suggests a possible Ockhamist influence on King Richard II, is the fact that Ockham himself was involved in England's politics during the later years of the reign of King Edward III, King Richard II's grandfather.
+The predecessor of King Henry IV, King Richard II was renowned for his "legal obsession" and his keen interest in political philosophy.
+Particularly, he was a supporter of civilian kingship, as espoused by Ockham and his adherents, who advocated for a form of kingship where the ruler's holds paramount importance (Saul 2003:48).
+It is suggested that King Richard II's belief in the value of royal prerogative was, thus, influenced by late-fourteenth century notion of Angevin kingship propagated by contemporary nominalists (see Saul who suggests that King Richard II's emphasis on the prerogative "recalls the Angevin world of vis and voluntas", 2003:37).
+Notably, what indicates a possible Ockhamist influence on King Richard II is the historical association of Ockham with England's politics during the latter part of the reign of King Edward III, the grandfather of King Richard II.

-Ockham's first political writings were directly addressed to King Edward III of England (Boer 1995:240).
+Ockham's first political treatises were specifically directed towards King Edward III of England (Boer 1995:240).
 Yet, his political philosophy remained influential throughout the late fourteenth to the early fifteenth century and could have had an impact on King Edward IV's approach to political governance, the doctrine which reflects the core of Ockham's political theory and his interest in law and human rights.
 Significantly, it is believed that the Morte "draws together many of the legal concern of the romance", and that Malory had a "unique personal knowledge of the law" (Saunders 2019:193).
 It is hardly surprising then that the Morte adopts a realistic discourse of emotions where the people are given freedom to express their feelings towards King Arthur as a ruler, and towards his political legacy.
 This article suggests that Malory's literary choices do not seem random, and should thus be examined in the context of the cultural revolution that was initiated by thinkers such as Ockham and enacted by figures such as King Edward IV.